Coronavirus – Updated advice for residents

 Community centres and activities

-Green spaces and communal gardens
+Green spaces, communal gardens and block cleaning

 More Positive Together